 - No fires – open fires have wreaked havoc across this area in recent times.
 Use a Trangia stove for cooking.

-- Look for a place away from paths and roads and avoid the bottom of a hill in case of flooding.
+- Look for a place away from roads or paths.
+It’s best to avoid the bottom of a hill in case of flooding too.

 - Pitch your tent late and leave early in the morning.